 Abstract

-Bullying is a major risk factor for poor psychological development issues, for both children and adolescents worldwide.
-The current study is based on the International Survey of Children's Well-Being ISCWeB, a world-wide international survey that explored subjective well-being among over 54,000 children, from 16 different countries, based on their own perspective.
-The current study explored the association between victimization by peer bullying and subjective well-being among a total sample of 2733 young children (aged 10-12 years old) in Israel.
-In addition, it aims at investigating the moderating role of the child religiosity on the association between bullying victimization and child subjective well-being.
-Data was collected from children using self-report questionnaires, adopting a random stratified sampling method.
-A PROCESS moderation analysis was performed using SPSS to test the moderating role of child religiosity on the correlation between child exposure to peer and teachers bullying and child subjective well-being.

-The current study has two key findings.
-First, the results revealed that children's subjective well-being is negatively associated with their experience of bullying by their peers.
-The more the children experience bullying by other children, the lower levels of subjective well-being and life satisfaction.
-Second, the findings indicated that child religiosity serve as a protective factor by moderating the association between bullying victimization with subjective well-being and life satisfaction.
+Bullying is a major risk factor in poor psychological development issues for both children and adolescents worldwide.
+The current study, based on data from the International Survey of Children’s Well-Being (ISCWeB), explores the association between victimization through peer bullying and subjective well-being as well as the moderating role of the child religiosity in this regard among a sample of 2,733 children aged 10–12 years old in Israel.
+Data was collected from children using self-reporting questionnaires, adopting a random stratified sampling method.
+A PROCESS moderation analysis was performed using SPSS to test the moderating role of child religiosity on the correlation between child exposure to peer and teacher bullying and children’s subjective well-being.
+This produced two key findings: firstly, that children’s subjective well-being is negatively associated with their experience of bullying by their peers; secondly, that child religiosity serves as a protective factor by moderating the association between bullying and victimization with subjective well-being and life satisfaction.
+These results further testify to the importance of developing culturally and religiously-sensitive anti-bullying programs among young children that also raise awareness of its negative consequences for self-perceptions.

-In light of the results it is important to develop prevention and intervention programs aiming at tackling bullying among young children.
-It is important that these programs aim at reducing levels of peer bullying at school, but also raise awareness of the negative consequences of different type of bullying due to it's negative impacts on their perceptions to themselves.
-In addition, it is vital to developing culturally sensitive interventions that take into consideration the cultural context in which children live, including the central role religiosity might play in their lives.
+Keywords

-Keywords: religiosity; children; well-being; bullying
+religiosity; children; well-being; bullying

 Introduction